FOCUS OF UNIT 4

 Ask students to consider and discuss the following questions:

-- Elizabeth Moore formerly belonged to the Heritage Front, a white supremacist group who she said, hated everyone who was different from them.
+- Elizabeth Moore formerly belonged to the Heritage Front, a white supremacist group that hated everyone who was different from them.
 Why do you think people might be attracted to such groups?

 - Elizabeth pointed out that choosing your voice can be really hard because it often means not following the crowd.
 It takes special courage, for example, to report cases of bullying.
 If you witness a classmate being intimidated or attacked, or if you are such a victim, what are your options?